lxc/distrobuilder/doc/tutorials/use.md

 cd $HOME/ContainerImages/ubuntu/
 ```

-Then, copy one of the example yaml configuration files for container images into this directory.
+Then, copy one of the example YAML configuration files for container images into this directory.
 In this example, we are creating an Ubuntu container image.

 ```
 cp $HOME/go/src/github.com/lxc/distrobuilder/doc/examples/ubuntu.yaml ubuntu.yaml